JakeSteam/blog-personal/_posts/2023-12-10-reviewing-every-jingle-jam-2023-game-2.md

 Finally get into actual gameplay, and it's just wandering around, collecting things, selling things, buying things.
 I'm guessing there's a competent game here, but for whatever reason it totally wasn't present for me.
 A very empty world, that feels lifeless despite the soft and cuddly aesthetic.

-As a side note, it's pretty sloppy that a command prompt opens up whilst start a local server (the only way to play), with thousands of lines of dev logs.
+As a side note, it's pretty sloppy that a command prompt opens up whilst starting a local server (the only way I could play), with thousands of lines of dev logs.
 I should not ever see these.

 Early access, so hopefully it becomes an actual competent game eventually.